 Characteristics of successful investors

-·Pragmatism: It’s normal for emotions to play into some of your decisions, but real estate investors have to set their emotions aside from time to time in order to make pragmatic decisions.
+- Pragmatism: It’s normal for emotions to play into some of your decisions, but real estate investors have to set their emotions aside from time to time to make pragmatic decisions.
 If you have a hard time separating your emotions from your decision-making, full-time investing might not be right for you.

-·Quantitative skills: You’ll likely spend a lot of time crunching numbers as a real estate investor.
-It’s important for you to have good quantitative skills and a strong ability to consider and process various facts and figures when you’re making investment choices.
+- Quantitative skills: You’ll likely spend a lot of time crunching numbers as a real estate investor.
+You need to have good quantitative skills and a strong ability to consider and process various facts and figures when you’re making investment choices.